mikeislearning/generator-mamma/README.md

 - Sass with Compass as a CSS PreProcessor
 - Unit Testing with Karma and Jasmine
 - E2E Testing with Selenium and Protractor
+- AngularJS or Backbone as a JS MVC Framework
 ```

 __You will be prompted through a number of options__